Gvistic/Firework-Show/README.md

-# 🎆 Fireworks Module
+# 🎆 Firework Service

-You can use this firework module to create your own amazing firework shows!
+You can use this service/module to create your own amazing firework shows!

  ## Installation